pmcollins/gumdrop/gumdrop.json/README.md

 }
 ```

-...and pass an instance into your `JsonBuilder`:
+...and pass an instance into our `JsonBuilder`:

 ```java
     personBuilder.addField(